 The design and the operations of the TSF comprising the FTSF and the CRSF are detailed in Section 3.7.
-Water quality issues related to the deposition of tailings during the lifespan of the Project have been modelled and detailed in technical reports covering the Project's operations (year 1 - 37), closure (year 38 - 44) and post-closure (beyond year 44) phases (Orbicon 2015b, Orbicon 2018b, GHD 2018).
+Water quality issues related to the deposition of tailings during the lifespan of the Project have been modelled and detailed in technical reports covering the Project's operations (year 1 - 37), closure (year 38 - 44) and post-closure (beyond year 44) phases.
+[23][53][58]

 The majority of the tailings produced in the Project's operations phase will originate from the physical extraction of zinc, uranium and REE (~90% of total tailings) from the ore.
 These tailings will be disposed as a wet slurry in the FTSF.
-The balance of the tailings is the residue left after refining the REEs and uranium.
-It is also disposed as a wet slurry in the CRSF.
-Both tailings streams will be deposited subaqueously.
+The balance of the tailings is the residue remaining after extracting the REEs and uranium.
+Both tailings streams will be deposited subaqueously as a wet slurry.